 When do courses start?

-The next course is due to start 13th September 2018 and there will be at least one enrolment every year.
+The next course is due to start for the Diploma is 2nd May 2019 and for the Diploma with Foundation is 18th April 2019 and there will be at least one enrolment every year.
 You can register for the course at any time.

 Students have to stick to the course deadlines as we will be unable to offer extensions.
 In extenuating circumstances, and at the discretion of the course director, we may consider deferral to the next cohort for a fee of £150.
 Places on the course can only be deferred for one year and on one occasion only and are not transferrable to other students.